Pavez7274/Lupo/docs/whatlisten.md

 # Whatlisten
-> Whathear
+> Whathear, Wl

-This Command Does Not Yet Have A Description
+This Command Does Not Yet Have a Description

 ## Fields